NAUTICAL COMPASSES

 DUCHEMIN

 PROFILE - Emile Marin DUCHEMIN (who lived 11, rue de la Bienfaisance in Paris) filed a patent in 1874 for this compass system he had developed and called BOUSSOLE CIRCULAIRE (circular compass).
 This device was installed in ships for several trials at sea (1873-75) in the vessels described in the booklet (iss.
-7, 1877, 47 p., photocopy available on demand).
+7, 1877, 47 p., photocopy available).
 It is also listed the famous German reference book Der Kompass (Schück, 1910).
 The inventor tried to have his system adopted by the French Navy and produced many reports from officers with positive feedback.
 However, it is highly surprising that someone clang to this obviously heavy design where the Admiralties of England and Germany tried to develop the lightest solutions that could be imagined (compare to the paper rose with magnets hung on silk threads designed by Thomson, Hechelmann and C. Plath).
 The idea was that the larger the magnet was, the better the stability of the rose should be.
+Read also BISSON's patent.

 (Click on the picture above for an enlarged view of the drawing)